 Currently, not all Android devices can receive verified calls.
 By configuring your test device with a test version of the Phone app, you can use your device to receive verified calls and test your agent.

-Before you get started, you need an Android device with Android version Oreo or above and the Google Phone app.
+Before you get started, you need an Android device with Android Oreo version 8.0 or above and the latest Google Phone app.

 Get the app